researchcompendia/researchcompendia/README.rst

 everything that has gone towards the work of a research publication.
 This idea reaches back towards the Knuth's concept of literate programming but overlayed with reproducibility concerns.

-The tyler application has the following goals.
+The application has the following goals.

 * We want to make it possible to collect all of the writing, code and data in to an archivable form that represents what was presented at the time